1. Birds of the Galapagos Islands

 2. Proposed venues for 2020

-Peter Hatfield presented his list of proposed venues for birdwatching in 2018.
-Seven of last years reserves are revisited this year but in different seasons, three sites not visited by the group are introduced (Conway, Rivington and Delamere Forest) and two local venues not seen last year will be seen this year, (Speke Hall NT, Yarrow CP and Brockholes LWT).
+Peter Hatfield presented his list of proposed venues for birdwatching in 2020.
+Seven of last years reserves are revisited in the year ahead but in different seasons, two sites not visited by the group in the last 4 years (Rivington CP and Sizergh Castle*) and three more venues not seen last year will be seen this year, (Speke Hall NT, Yarrow CP and Brockholes LWT).
 (See ‘continue reading’ below for the full list.)

 Peter Banks presented the summary of visits and sightings for 2019.
 Two of the visits planned for 2019 had to be changed and the December visit cancelled due to bad weather.
-All of our monthly sightings are recorded on the group’s web pages and also logged at BirdTrack a national project run by BTO in partnership with RSPB (and others) that records distributions and migration movements of birds throughout Britain and Ireland and also is linked to global records.
+All of our group sightings are recorded on the group’s web pages and also logged at BirdTrack a national project run by the British Trust for Ornithology in partnership with RSPB (and others) that records distributions and migration movements of birds throughout Britain and Ireland and also is linked to global records.

-Attendance: Sixteen members, including two new members of the group, attended this year’s AGM, and apologies were received from one other.
-The list of attendees is recorded on the group’s database and available on request.
+Thirteen members of the group attended this year’s AGM, and apologies were received from one other.
+The list of attendees is recorded on the group’s database.